pwlypandapants/Spindle/Familiars 2.md

-Zach gave a jerk of surprise.
+Zeke gave a jerk of surprise.
 “I am not going out there just to show you, Joyce.
 The thing is gigantic and could easily tear us both to bits.
 Look!”
 He dragged her over to the window and pointed out where the giant dog sat regally, head held high as if he was showing off for the two of them.